 It may be noted that the figure of advances and investments in the balance sheet of a bank excludes provisions in respect thereof made to the satisfaction of auditors.
 The issue of determining the adequacy of provision for doubtful advances is discussed in detail under advances chapter of this Guidance Note.
 The auditor should examine other provisions and other items of liabilities in the same manner as in the case of other entities.
 Specifically, in case of tax deducted by the bank and payable to the government authorities before the due date, this function may be centralized or decentralized.
-While verifying this, the auditor must check whether tax has been correctly deducted from payments as per the provisions of the Income Tax /Act, 1961 and paid on or before the due date as specified under the /Act or Rules therefore.
-Many a times in case of branch audit, reporting has to be done before the due date of paying tax deducted at source for the month of March.
+While verifying this, the auditor must check whether tax has been correctly deducted from payments as per the provisions of the Income Tax /Act, 1961 and paid on or before the due date as specified under the date of paying tax deducted at source for the month of March.
 In such cases the auditor should report delays observed till the date of his verification and clearly bring out the fact that he has not verified the payment of tax, due date of which would be after the date of the audit report.